 That symposium is free and open to the public, so feel free to invite any friends, family, and mentors to come view your presentation.

 Yes, there are numerous awards for presenters in many different categories.
 Please review the award descriptions and eligibility requirements on this website.

 Yes.
-If you are interested in volunteering, please complete this brief sign up form no later than Monday, May 1.
-Questions can be directed to email@example.com.
+We welcome volunteers to moderate sessions and be involved in other ways.
+If you are interested in volunteering, please complete this brief sign up form.
+Questions can be directed to firstname.lastname@example.org.

 Our goal is to ensure all students are able to participate in the Undergraduate Research Symposium, There are microphones used in all presentation rooms.
 All presentation spaces are accessible by wheelchair.
 An ASL interpreter can be provided upon request.
 Multiple engagement options are available to presenters (different presentation formats, session types).
 If you would like information regarding a specific accommodation or request, please contact email@example.com and we can work to see how we might be able to accommodate other needs.